coding-to-music/software-hiring-adminjs-chartjs-mongo/README.md

 -
 -

+MongoDB Atlas Dashboard

+- Need to divide Length by Miles
+- Need to divide Area by Acres
+- Need to bucket Width to display total Length
+- Need heat map of total Length by Width
+-
+-

 # Subject and Body are empty in the emails

 # 🚀 Use AdminJS to Quickly Build an Administration Web App 🚀